NazBen/solution-challenge-jds18/README.md

 ## Oral Presentation

 A talk will be held Tuesday 29 of May at the [2018 JDS conference](http://jds2018.sfds.asso.fr/) to shortly present our solution.
-The schedule is available [here](https://toltex.u-ga.fr/programmeJDS2018) and the slides will be online soon in this repository.
+The schedule is available [here](https://toltex.u-ga.fr/programmeJDS2018) and the slides are available [here](https://github.com/NazBen/solution-challenge-jds18/blob/master/slides_challenge_jds_18.pdf).

 ## Technical report